Show All Answers

 Yes, as long as the legal next-of-kin authorizes it, another individual can arrange final disposition.
 This can be done typically by signing a single form.
 Please reach out to a funeral home of your choice to arrange this transfer of next-of-kinship.

 Yuba, Sierra, Sutter, and Nevada county have a contract with Placer county for forensic examinations.
 This means that your loved one will have been brought to the Placer County Sheriff’s Office, Coroner’s Unit, for an autopsy or external examination, then returned back to the county of death.
 Please contact the Coroner’s office of the place of death for information about your loved one’s case and to request a copy of their Coroner’s report.
 Placer County Coroner staff cannot provide any information about deaths in these counties without violating HIPAA laws

 To respect the privacy of the deceased in our care, we do not allow the public to tour our facility or witness autopsies.

 Viewing your loved one is not permitted at the Coroner’s Unit.
 Please contact your funeral director to arrange a viewing.

-Coroner reports are typically finalized within 30-60 days after the date of death.
-These reports will typically include a narrative from the Deputy/Deputies originally on-scene at the time the death was reported, a property receipt form with an itemized list of any property taken into the Sheriff’s Office, a toxicology report, and the forensic pathologist’s report.
+Coroner reports are finalized within 30-60 days after the date of death.
+These reports may include a narrative from the Deputy/Deputies originally on-scene at the time the death was reported, a property receipt form with an itemized list of any property taken into the Sheriff’s Office, a toxicology report, and the forensic pathologist’s report.
 Copies can be requested through the Placer County Sheriff’s Office, Records Unit.